Illnesses and infections

 - By touching something that has been touched by someone who has the infection.

 - By coming in contact with the virus in the air, after an infected person has coughed or sneezed.

 - It often begins like a cold, but then develops into a fever and cough.

-- The lining of the throat and larynx become red and swollen.
+- The lining of the throat and larynx (voice box) becomes red and swollen.

-- Any activity that increases the rate of breathing (even crying or excitement) could make your child sound worse.
+- Activity that increases the rate of breathing (even crying or excitement) could make your child sound worse.

 - Your child may become tired because of the extra work it takes to breathe.